NirantK/agentai/README.md

 It is designed to make it easy to use OpenAI models e.g. GPT3.5-Turbo and GPT4 with existing Python functions by adding a simple decorator.

-interact with databases, and handle structured data types.

 AgentAI is a simple Python library with these ethos:

 1. Let developers write code!